samaritans-digital/samaritans-digital/_posts/2018-11-10-volunteer-recruitment-improvements.md

 Once this is done, we're in a better position to make small, continous improvements, rather than saving everything for a risky, big release at some point in the future.

-*We're looking forward to testing out all these changes with real users and seeing how they perform.*
+*We're looking forward to testing out all these changes with real users over the next few weeks and seeing how they perform.*

 ## Further reading